pedrodiazct/ai-shopping-assistant-ct/README.md

 2. The `useChat` hook sends the message history to the backend API route (`app/api/chat/route.ts`).
 3. The backend uses the Vercel AI SDK's `streamText` function with the OpenAI model and the commercetools tools.
 4. The AI determines if it needs to use a commercetools tool (like searching for products or managing a cart) based on the user's request and the available tools.
-5. If a tool is needed, the AI SDK calls the corresponding function from the commercetools Agent Toolkit.
+5. If a tool is needed, the AI SDK calls the corresponding tool provided by commercetools MCP Essentials.
 6. The toolkit function makes the API call to commercetools using the provided credentials.
 7. The results from the tool (or an error) are sent back to the AI model.
 8. The AI model generates a response for the user based on the tool results or its own knowledge.